matt-kempster/m2c/README.md

 There are several options to `mips_to_c` which can be used to troubleshoot poor results.
 Many of these options produce more "primitive" output or debugging information.

 - `--no-andor` ("Disable &&/||"): Disable complex conditional detection, such as `if (a && b)`.
 Instead, emit each part of the conditional as a separate `if` statement.
 Ands, ors, nots, etc. are usually represented with `goto`s.
+- `--no-switches` ("Disable irregular switch detection"): Disable "irregular" `switch` statements, where the compiler emits a single `switch` as a series of branches and/or jump tables.
+By default, these are coalesced into a single `switch` and marked with an `/* irregular */` comment.
 - `--gotos-only` ("Use gotos for everything"): Do not detect loops or complex conditionals.
 This format is close to a 1-1 translation of the assembly.
     - Note: to use a goto for a single branch, don't use this flag, but add `# GOTO` to the assembly input.
 - `--debug` ("Debug info"): include debug information inline with the code, such as basic block boundaries & labels.